Max Kless

 The issue is that infinite scroll is now used everywhere, including when people do have a mission, or when the mission shifts mid-session.
 You enter to check on a friend; you exit having watched seventeen strangers argue about a sandwich.

-That gap, between what you came for and what you left with, is not a willpower problem.
+That gap, between what you came for and what you left with, isn’t a willpower problem.
 It’s a legibility problem.
-The feed has no readable shape, so you can’t tell when you’ve arrived, when you’ve drifted, or when you should leave.
+The feed has no readable shape, so you can’t tell when you’ve arrived, when you’ve drifted, or when to leave.

-The design job is not “replace the For You feed.”
+The design job isn’t “replace the For You feed.”
 That’s like telling people to stop driving and only bike.
 Nice idea, wrong map.

 The job is to give the feed architecture.